MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureRemoteDesktopFile.md

 ```

 ### -ServiceName
-Specifies the name of the azure_2 service to which the virtual machine belongs.
+Specifies the name of the Azure service to which the virtual machine belongs.

 ```yaml
 Type: String